-The ICCB SCN explored ways to further implement IEL/CE from the proposed WIOA regulations.
-Staff attended WIOA sessions presented by USDOE OCTAE at the COABE and National TESOL conferences.
+Forty-two events were held to enhance IELC services in the state.
+These events consisted of participation in research, course develop, workshop development, and course delivery (Face-to-Face, and hybrid).The ICCB through the SCN explored ways to further implement IEL/CE from the proposed WIOA regulations.
+Staff attended WIOA sessions at state and National conferences to gain better insight on the requirements under IELC.
 Research will be continued examine the final WIOA regulations for review and expanding the civics competencies on employment, and are in the very beginning stages of integrating IET programing into current offerings.
 Programs were made aware of informational webinars hosted by United States Citizenship and Immigration Services (USCIS) for updates concerning citizenship.
-The SCN provide technical assistance to programs through online communication, provider group meetings, and ten online courses each quarter to ensure quality citizenship programs.
-Add other activities that have been conducted under this area.
+Updates included Updates included the newly revised N-400 citizenship application form, Citizenship Brief on Form N-648 (Medical Certification for Disability Exceptions), and a guide and link to USCIS’ newly released publication, Understanding Key Concepts Found in Form N-400, Application for Naturalization: A Guide for Adult Citizenship Teachers to citizenship egroup The SCN provided technical assistance to programs through online communication, provider group meetings, and online courses each quarter to ensure quality citizenship programs.
+An online asynchronous course on the EL/Civics Competencies List and the Activity List was offered ten times each quarter of FY16 providing training on EL/Civics instruction for teachers, volunteers, tutors, coordinators, directors and administrators.
+The SCN also facilitated a teleconference titled “Preparing for Federal Funding Opportunities” to which 11 programs participated and a webinar addressing recently released citizenship preparation materials.

 Total Events Held: 42 Total Participants: 69